kisscool-fr/php_quvi/README.rst

 Set default format to 'best' available::

     <?php
-    // You can use the optionnal parameter of quvi() quvi('http://some.video.url', 'best');
+    // For one video, you can use the optionnal parameter of quvi() quvi('http://some.video.url', 'best');

-    // or you can set the ini parameter ini_set('quvi.default_format_request', 'best');
+    // or if you have a lot of video, you can set the ini parameter ini_set('quvi.default_format_request', 'best');
     quvi('http://some.video.url');